raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Default Security

-Specifying the OPTIONAL **securedBy** property sets the default security schemes for, and protects, every method of every resource in the API.
-The value of the property is an array of security scheme names.
+Specifying the OPTIONAL **securedBy** node sets the default security schemes for, and protects, every method of every resource in the API.
+The value of the node is an array of security scheme names.
 See section [Applying Security Schemes](#applying-security-schemes) for more information, including how to resolve the application of multiple security schemes through inheritance.

 The following example shows an API allowing access through either an OAuth 2.0 security scheme or an OAuth 1.1 security scheme.